Papyrus (video game)

-Papyrus is a 2000 platform video game developed by Planet Interactive Development and published by Ubi Soft for the Game Boy Color.
+Papyrus is a 2000 platform video game developed by Planet Interactive Development and published by Ubisoft for the Game Boy Color.
 The game is based upon the Belgian comic book series Papyrus by Lucien De Gieter, with the player completing levels set in ancient Egypt as the titular character.
 Upon release, Papyrus was generally well received by critics, with praise directed to the game's visuals and animations, and criticism to its limited gameplay features and longevity.